chris-j-akers/i8080-javascript/README.md

   ```

-Above, the program loads the immediate value 40 (0x28) into the Accumulator, then adds the immediate value 2 (0x02) to the Accumulator.
-It then calls the `OUT` opcode with a parameter of 0x01, telling the CPU to send the contents of the Accumulator to the device listening on port 0x01 (which is the `OutputDevice` written in step 3).
+Above, the program loads the immediate value `40` (`0x28`) into the Accumulator, then adds the immediate value `2` (`0x02`) to the Accumulator.
+It then calls the `OUT` opcode with a parameter of `0x01`, telling the CPU to send the contents of the Accumulator to the device listening on port `0x01` (which is the `OutputDevice` written in step 3).
 Finally, it uses the `HALT` opcode to stop the program.
-Without this `HALT` code, the program will keep running through memory trying to execute whatever was there.
+Without this `HALT` code, the program will keep running through memory trying to execute whatever it finds.

 ## 6. Run the script through a browser

-The program can be run through the newly created virtual machine.
-In order for a browser to run all the JavaScript, the `index.html` file must be loaded through an `HTTP` server.
+In order for a browser to run everything over `http` and avoid `Cross Origin` errors, the `index.html` file must be served through an `HTTP` server.
 Fortunately, there are a number of simple ones out there, including one that ships with `python`.
 For simplicity, it should be started from the tutorial source directory.

   ```shell
   ~/Source/i8080-tutorial via ⬢ v16.14.2